 Are uniforms required?

 Yes.
 Saint Brigid has a uniform policy, which is linked within our forms and policies.
-A uniform exchange is held twice a year.
+A used uniform sale is held twice a year.

 Are sports and other extra-curricular activities available?

 Saint Brigid offers a wide variety of extra-curricular activities, including Valley Parochial League basketball and volleyball (5th – 8th grade), Pom Pon team, Girl and Boy Scouting, Girls on the Run, Robotics, Science Club, Drama Club and Battle of the Books.
 Our students also compete in sports via the Midland Community Center, Midland Soccer Club and Midland Lacrosse Club.
-One of our most popular elementary after-school programs is Lego Club, offered each spring for six weeks, and our middle school competes annually in the area-wide competition known as Head to Head.
+One of our most popular elementary after-school programs is Lego Club, offered each spring for six weeks.

 Are there community outreach opportunities available for students?